elektrofon/pianoberry-debian/README.md

 Headless* Pianoteq on Raspberry PI 5 with [pisound](https://blokas.io/pisound/) sound card.
-Tweaked for ~1.5ms latency at 96kHz sample rate.
+Tweaked for ~10 seconds boot time and ~1.5ms latency at 96kHz sample rate.

 <small>* Headless: without a monitor, keyboard, or mouse.</small>